Skip to content

 HQP Research Presentation Series

-The activity – participants will:
+The activity – participants:

 All NMIN HQP (including undergraduate and graduate students, Postdoctoral Fellows, research support staff and other NMIN HQP Network members) are eligible and encouraged to participate in the HQP Research Presentation Series.